dxa4481/SmartHealthCardViewer/README.md

 [smarthealth.cards](https://smarthealth.cards) does have a portal that allows you to scan a smart healthcard, but this portal uploads your card to a server, and requirs you grant webcam access to the website to scan your card.

 This repo contains code that staticly client side reads a smart card and mirrors the data back to you.
+[It's hosted here](https://security.love/SmartHealthCardViewer/)

 Note: this site does not validate the card, and does not check the signature at all.
 It's just a data viewer.